Does the Bible teach there is a Second Chance to be saved by Jesus?

 “that his spirit may be saved in the day of the Lord Jesus.”

-5 deliver such a one to Satan for the destruction of the flesh, that his spirit may be saved in the day of the Lord Jesus.(1 Cor.
-5:5 NKJ)
+“Deliver him to Satan for the destruction of the flesh, so his spirit may be saved on the day of the Lord.”

 [#X]